L-Theanine: Beyond Calm & Focus - The Lesser-Known Benefits

 L-theanine can play an antioxidant role by reducing malondialdehyde (MDA) in liver tissue, while increasing superoxide-dismutase (SOD), glutathione peroxidase (GHS-Px), and catalase (CAT) enzyme activities.
 The result of this improved tissue damage and oxidative stress caused by heat stress (in murine models).

-Boosting the Immune System with L-theanine
+Boosting the Immune System with L-Theanine

 Neuroprotection and Cognitive Enhancement With L-Theanine